-Home > Recipes > Easy Nut-Free Granola Bars
+Home > Recipes > Snacks > Chewy Granola Bars (Nut-Free)

-Make nut-free granola bars in just 25 minutes following this quick and easy recipe.
-Packed with oats, raisins, and a mix of seeds, these homemade muesli bars make the wholesome perfect snack – ideal for lunch boxes, picnics, or a convenient on-the-go energy bar.
+Make these soft and chewy granola bars in just 30 minutes following this quick and easy recipe.
+Packed with oats, raisins, and a mix of seeds, these nut-free bars make a wholesome snack – perfect for lunch boxes, picnics, or a convenient on-the-go snack.

-Two nut-free muesli bars on baking paper and a wooden board.
+Two granola bars on baking paper and a wooden board.

 Table of contents

-• Save money: These soft and chewy oaty granola bars are a great alternative to store-bought granola bars.
+• Save money: Just like my energy cookies, these soft and chewy oat bars are a great alternative to store-bought granola bars.

-• Nut-free school snack: They’re nut-free and make a delicious school snack especially if the school has food allergies guidelines, especially if nut allergies are present amongst students.
-They’re a favorite recipe for my kids’ school lunches!
+• Nut-free snack: Just like my wholemeal muffins and cranberry oatmeal cookies, they’re nut-free and make a delicious school snack if the school has food allergies guidelines.
+They’re a firm staple in my kids’ school lunches!

 • Butter: You can use unsalted or salted butter for this recipe.
-If using salted simply omit the pinch of seas salt.
-Alternatively, you can substitute the butter with coconut oil.
+If using salted simply omit the salt.
+Alternatively, you can substitute the butter with coconut oil to make dairy-free granola bars.

-• Sugar: I love the rich flavor and color of brown sugar gives this muesli slice but it also works with castor or granulated sugar.
+• Sugar: I love the rich flavor and color of brown sugar gives these bars but it also works with granulated sugar.

 • Honey: Honey provides flavor and extra sweetness for this recipe and helps bind the ingredients together.
 I use runny clover honey but you choose whatever flavor honey you prefer.
-You can also use agave or maple syrup, stevia, or sugar.
+You can also use agave or maple syrup, agave syrup, or golden syrup.

 • Oats: Rolled, scotch, quick oats all work well for this recipe.

-• Flour & baking powder: I use all-purpose flour to help bind all ingredients together and the baking powder ensures the slice or bars won’t be too dense.
+• Flour & baking soda: I use all-purpose flour to help bind all ingredients together and the baking soda ensures the will be nice and chewy.
 You can also use white spelt flour.

 Variations

-• Chocolate: Add some milk or semi-sweet chocolate chips to the mix for some extra sweetness.
+1. Chocolate: Add some milk or dark chocolate chips to the mix for some extra indulgence.

-• Nuts: You can easily replace all or some of the seeds with finely chopped nuts.
-Almonds, cashews, and macadamia work well.
-Add a tablespoon of peanut butter for some extra flavor.
+3. Go nuts: You can easily replace all or some of the seeds with finely chopped nuts.
+Almonds, cashews, walnuts, and macadamia work well.
+Add a tablespoon of peanut butter or almond butter for some extra nuttiness.

 Yes, you can store them in a freezer-proof container in the freezer for up to 3 months.
 I suggest cutting it into squares or bars prior so you can thaw individual servings by defrosting them for 4 hours at room temperature.

-Five nut-free muesli bars on baking paper and a wooden board.
+Five chewy granola bars on baking paper and a wooden board.

 Caro Jensen